Spotatoking/Spotatoking/README.md

 Playing Badminton, reading sci fi and epic and dark fanstasy novels.
 Also like playing rpgs on all available platforms

 Why am I learning coding?
-To have an alternative to fallback on in case my discipline's core placements do not work out for me.<!--[also actually want to go into game development, but am too scared to make the decision rn]>
+To have an alternative to fallback on in case my discipline's core placements do not work out for me.<!--[also actually want to go into game development, but am too scared to make the decision rn]-->